mali891/mohammed-ali/src/pages/blogPosts/2019-12-23/index.md

 // NaN
 ```

+The `this` value of `setInterval` is the global `Window` object, which doesn't have a `count` property associated with it, and so we get `NaN`.
 This example can be re-written as an arrow function, with better results:

 ```javascript
 const counter = {